pttman: System-wide push-to-talk for Linux

 What pttman Does

-pttman↗ is a small Python daemon that provides push-to-talk microphone control for PipeWire.
+pttman↗ is a small Rust daemon that provides push-to-talk microphone control for PipeWire.
 It runs as a user service, listens on a Unix datagram socket, and serializes mute/unmute requests so that rapid key presses never race each other.

-Two properties make it useful as a system-wide solution:
+Three properties make it useful as a system-wide solution:

 - It operates at the PipeWire/PulseAudio layer, so every app that uses your microphone sees the mute state change.
 No per-app configuration needed.